 Over the last 15 years, Tanzania has made a number of important achievements in public health, including a decline in childhood deaths.
 Between 2003 and 2012, HIV prevalence fell from 7.0 to 5.1 percent.
 In addition, there has been a six-fold increase in the number of Tanzanian adults who know their HIV status, and more adults are using condoms to protect themselves from HIV infection.
 More children are fully immunized and sleep under insecticide-treated nets, and more pregnant women are taking preventive treatment to reduce the consequences of malaria in both the woman and her unborn child.

-Many challenges, however, remain.
-Disparities are seen in maternal, newborn and child health, and Tanzania still faces an HIV/AIDS epidemic and other widespread communicable diseases such as tuberculosis, malaria, respiratory infections and diarrheal diseases.
-These issues are exacerbated by underlying food insecurity and nutritional deficiencies.
-In addition, Tanzania has some of the lowest coverage rates of health personnel in the world.
+However, maternal, newborn and child health can still be improved, and Tanzania must continue to battle HIV/AIDS and other health issues such as tuberculosis, malaria, respiratory infections, and diarrhea.
+These issues are exacerbated by underlying food insecurity and nutritional deficiencies.Tanzania also has some of the lowest coverage rates of health personnel in the world.

-Last updated: May 10, 2013
+Last updated: October 29, 2013